tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 Let's reload the page and see what is comming in.
 Hopefully we'll se the video stream passing by.

-<markdown-image :src="slug + '/website-screenshot-7.jpg'" alt="website-screenshot-7" description="Click to enlarge 🔍"></markdown-image>
+<markdown-image src="reverse-engineering-a-streaming-website-ep-1/website-screenshot-7.jpg" alt="website-screenshot-7"></markdown-image>

 Let's focus on the last two queries as they relate to the video.

-<markdown-image :src="slug + '/website-screenshot-8.jpg'" alt="website-screenshot-8" description="Click to enlarge 🔍"></markdown-image>
+<markdown-image src="reverse-engineering-a-streaming-website-ep-1/website-screenshot-8.jpg" alt="website-screenshot-8" description="Click to enlarge 🔍"></markdown-image>

 `Request URL` can't lie (at least not to my knowledge).
 Video's url in the request is the very same as in the `<video>` tag and it still manages to get the video without troubles.

 Response Headers looks fine. `206 Partial Content` is nothing surprising for video content, `Content-Type` is `video/mp4` and `Content-Length` value is not 0.

 From here I will make two hypotheses.
 First one is that they managed to change the shown URL at the very last moment, fooling the DevTool on what the requested URL really is.
 Second one is that they are relying on some data somewhere, like a cookie for example, to identify from where the request is emited.

 ## The _'hidding trick'_ hypotese 🧐